 Hello dearest followers of my wacky yet wonderful blog posts!

-I have not written for a while because I have been busy visiting uni friends for a week, working (writing and at the co-op) and anticipating the results of the end of my chemotherapy.
+I have not written for a while because I have been busy visiting friends for a week, working and anticipating the results of the end of my chemotherapy.
 So apologies, but I am back with a lot to say as always!

 So what should I do?
 I personally think I am going to risk it and NOT have the radiotherapy.
-It is worth taking the risk to prevent other risks.
+Is it worth taking the risk to prevent other risks?
 Of course I will be regularly scanned and if there is cancer developing I will deal with it again, just like I have the last 6 months.
-I know it might be tougher but I would rather carry on living a normal life and it is afterall an IF it came back.
+I know it might be tougher but I would rather carry on living a normal life and it is after all an IF it came back.
 The radiotherapy has no guarantee that it will prevent it from coming back so I could still be paranoid either way!

 Today I have been reading the book of Psalms within the Bible.
 Not all of it.
 There is a LOT of it!
 There were some verses that I would love to share with you tonight that have really uplifted me and made me think.